-The Family Ministry and Outreach office is here to provide resources, training, and supports to all those in the Archdiocese of Kingston.
-This page will provide you with resources and information intended to help you live your faith in a deep and meaningful way within your parishes, families and the wider community.
-We feel privileged to be able to walk with you in your faith journey from birth to the end of life, and everything in between.
+The Family Ministry and Outreach office is here to provide resources, training, and support to all those in the Archdiocese of Kingston.
+This page will provide you with resources and information intended to help you live your faith in a deep and meaningful way within your parishes, families, and the wider community.
+We feel privileged to be able to walk with you in your faith journey from conception to the end of life, and everything in between.

 Taylor Lynch